-New 'LA Times' Owner Wants To Compete With New York Times And Washington Post
+New 'LA Times' Owner Wants To Compete With 'New York Times' And 'Washington Post'

 This has not been something that's been an overnight design.
 It's been something that's really been with me for a long time, as you may know.
 This industry needs to go through a transformation, where technology could be integrated together with news.
 Yet the core of the newspaper must be present.
 I have not gone into this transaction from a financial basis at all.
 There was an opportunity to make a major impact on the nation.
 LA Times is one of the three newspapers that could have national, international impact.

 I think we [LA Times] are truly the voice of — can be and should be — the voice of California, the voice of the West, and ultimately the voice of the nation.
-I think there's no place like California, where if you just look at Los Angeles, for example, it could be the sports capital of the nation with two baseball teams, two football teams, two soccer teams, two almost baseball teams.
+I think there's no place like California, where if you just look at Los Angeles, for example, it could be the sports capital of the nation with two baseball teams, two football teams, two soccer teams. ...
 It's the capital of the nation in terms of entertainment, and then it is innovation. ...
 I think as the opportunity arises we are uniquely Californian and uniquely the West Coast.

 On Tronc, the newspaper's former owners

 I think the legacy of this paper, the storied paper and the storied institution really must be and should have been respected.
 So there was multiple disagreements in terms of how I felt when I made my initial investment.
 We had — and I mean still do have — an amazing ability to honor the legacy of the paper and honor journalistic integrity.
-And you begin to see that now with The New York Times and The Washington Post — they've successfully through great editors, executive editors like Dean Baquet and Marty Baron.
-So I think it's clear that I fully had multiple disagreements and now we have finally the opportunity to take what I consider the brand of the entire organization anyway, which was the LA Times and the California News Group, and to build on that with great freedom.
-And I'm very competitive ... we'll be as competitive vis-a-vis the The New York Times and The Washington Post.
+And you begin to see that now with The New York Times and The Washington Post — they've successfully [done that] through great editors, executive editors like Dean Baquet and Marty Baron.
+So I think it's clear that I fully had multiple disagreements and now we have finally the opportunity to take what I consider the brand of the entire organization anyway, which was the LA Times and the [Southern] California News Group, and to build on that with great freedom.
+And I'm very competitive. ...
+We'll be as competitive vis-à-vis the The New York Times and The Washington Post.
 We're obviously now one to two years behind.
-But it won't take us long, I hope, to be as competitive and to be perceived not just as a regional paper, but indeed a national paper and hopefully an international paper.
+But it won't take us long, I hope, to be as competitive and to be perceived not just as a regional paper but indeed a national paper and hopefully an international paper.

-On Fake news as the 'cancer of our time'
+On fake news as the "cancer of our time"

-I think it's so important that when somebody picks up the Los Angeles Times and The San Diego Union-Tribune, that the reader believes that whatever is being reported in terms of news is truthful.
+I think it's so important that when somebody picks up the Los Angeles Times and The San Diego Union-Tribune that the reader believes that whatever is being reported in terms of news is truthful.
 And I think truly that fake news is the cancer of our time, and the idea of what fake news is, is really ... sadly, there's the good side of technology and the dark side of technology.
 And with social media, the ability to spread information or disinformation is so dangerous.
 The strength of organizations like the LA Times, The New York Times, The Washington Post is this journalistic integrity and journalistic strength, right?
 And I think the power of investigative reporting must be really enabled so that we have truth, both truth to speak to power, but also truth in terms of inspiration and what I call speaking on behalf of the people.

 It's part of the business and the job of the paper.
 It's part of the freedom of democracy and freedom of the press to ensure that this truth be known.
 Having said that, it's really important that we also be known for fairness, meaning that there should no agenda either side one way or the other, other than from a reporting perspective to be completely truthful with highest integrity.
 And no interference whatsoever from ownership — complete independence of journalistic integrity.

-On growing up in apartheid and living the American Dream
+On growing up in apartheid and living the American dream

 I grew up in the world of newspapers.
 It's hard to believe, but in South Africa where I grew up, I did not see TV until the age of 23.
-We grew up with newspapers and radio and that was a source of not only education information, but inspiration.
+We grew up with newspapers and radio and that was a source of not only education information but inspiration.
 And in the world of apartheid, it was a powerful tool for freedom of the press and democracy.

-I mean I truly lived the American dream when you think about it right.
+I mean I truly lived the American dream when you think about it. ...
 I was born in South Africa and my parents came from China when they fled the Japanese invasion.
-So I was first generation South African and knew nothing else when I grew up.
+So I was first-generation South African and knew nothing else when I grew up.
 To me, apartheid was how I grew up.
 I was this young radical student in the world of apartheid in Johannesburg.
 And all I knew in terms of the dignity of the black people and how we would fight this issue of apartheid was from the press.
-And because of the freedom of the press, it helped inform and inspired people.
+And because of the freedom of the press, it helped inform and [it] inspired people.
 And I think that really was a part of it.
 Having said that, as a young teenager, part of my job was going to the Evening Post, which was one of the Port Elizabeth newspapers, in the evening.
 I literally would pick up the newspapers and run through the city and wait for the press to come off the printing presses.
 So it is in my blood, the newspapers was in my blood.

 On an evolving newsroom